hueabrw/on-the-block/README.md

 # Team_Repo

 This repository describes the layout for CWEB1130 spring team project.
 It describes our branching strategy and our workflow guidelines for this project.
 The project is located at a different repository.
-This repository is exclusively for documentation.
+This repository is exclusively for planning out our project workflows.

 ## Contributors
   - Cody Driver